 Message Causes Possible Remedy Low Output Voltage Inverter's AC regulation cannot be maintained under high load conditions.
-NOTE: The GS8048A can maintain only 4 kVA on L1 when L2 has loads between 0 and 4 kVA (at 25°C).
-The opposite is also true.
-The GS4048A has similar limits at half this wattage.
 Check loads and measure current draw.
 Remove loads as necessary.
 AC Output Shorted Inverter exceeded its maximum surge current due to severe overload.
 Check the loads and wiring.
 This issue is usually the result of a wiring problem (a short), as opposed to a poorly-sized load.
 AC Output Backfeed Usually indicates another AC power source (out of phase with the inverter) was connected to the unit's AC output.
 Disconnect the AC OUT wires from the inverter.
 Check the wires (not the inverter) with an AC voltmeter.
 If an AC source is present, shut it off.
 Stacking Error Programming problem among stacked units.
 (Often occurs if there is no master.)
 Can also occur if AC Output Backfeed occurs.
 Check stacking programming and designation of master.
-(See page 35.)
+(See page 34.)
 Check for output backfeed from an external source.
 Disconnect output if necessary.
 Low Battery V DC voltage is below low battery cut-out set point, usually due to battery discharge.
 This error can be triggered by other causes.
 It can appear along with Low Output Voltage , AC Output Shorted , or AC Output Backfeed errors.
 If this error accompanies other errors, treat those conditions as appropriate.
 If it occurs by itself: Recharge the batteries.
 The error will clear automatically if an AC source is connected and the charger turns on.
 High Battery V DC voltage exceeded acceptable level.
-See page 21.
+See page 22.
 Check the charging source.
 This problem is usually the result of external charging.
+The error clears automatically if conditions are removed.
 Over Temperature Inverter has exceeded its maximum allowed operating temperature.
-See page 57.
-Allow the inverter to remain off to reduce the temperature, or add external cooling.
+See page Error!
+Bookmark not defined Allow the inverter to remain off to reduce the temperature, or add external cooling.
 Comm Fault The inverter has suffered an internal communication failure.
-Contact OutBack Technical Support.8 Loose DC Neg Terminals (L or R) Loose DC connection on left (L) or right (R) internal power module.
+Contact OutBack Technical Support.
+Loose DC Neg Terminals (L or R) Loose DC connection on left (L) or right (R) internal power module.
 Tighten all DC connections between inverter and battery.
-If this error is not resolved, contact OutBack Technical Support.
+If error is not resolved, contact OutBack Technical Support.
 AC Relay Fault AC transfer relay damaged.
-Contact OutBack Technical Support.8
+Contact OutBack Technical Support.
+7